Old Tolbooth, Edinburgh: History

 By the reign of Mary, Queen of Scots, the Tolbooth was in a chronic state of disrepair.
 On 6 February 1562, the queen ordered that it should be demolished and rebuilt.
 In response, the town council partitioned off the west end of St Giles' which was then used for meetings of Parliament and the Court of Session.
 At the same time, a building was constructed at the south-west corner of St Giles' Cathedral for sittings of the Burgh Council.
 Confusingly, both were often called the New Tolbooth.
 Several masons were involved in the project, and Nicol Anderson and William Bell were rewarded by being made burgesses of Edinburgh.

 After the murder of Lord Darnley in February 1567, James Murray of Pardewis set up painted papers on the Tolbooth door slandering Mary, Queen of Scots.
-In 1571, a chronicle reports the tower of the Old Tolbooth was taken down ("the tour of the auld Tolbuyth was tane doun").
+In October 1571, during the Marian Civil War, a chronicle reports that the tower of the Old Tolbooth was taken down, "the tour of the auld Tolbuyth was tane doun".
 In 1632 the new building to the south was demolished.

 In 1639, the Parliament of Scotland moved into the new Parliament Hall which had been built by the Town Council of Edinburgh at its own expense.
 The Old Tolbooth remained in use by the Burgh council as a prison.
 In 1811 the council moved across the street to the north range of the Royal Exchange building which was termed the City Chambers rather than the Tolbooth.
 This building had been built 1754–61 to a design by John Adam of 1753.

 The Old Tolbooth continued be used as a prison and place of execution until it was finally demolished in 1817.

 Sir Walter Scott featured the Old Tolbooth prominently in his work The Heart of Midlothian.
 Published in 1818, the year after the demolition of the building, the book is set against the backdrop of the Porteous Riots in 1736.
 Scott attended the building's demolition and obtained the iron entrance door to the Old Tolbooth's jail and its key and incorporated the door into his new mansion of Abbotsford House near Melrose in the Scottish Borders.